-A construction quality assurance plan, engineering drawings, bid specifications and as-built construction drawings will be developed to demonstrate that appropriate closure activities were successfully implemented.
+A construction quality assurance plan, engineering drawings, bid specifications and as-built construction drawings will be developed to demonstrate that appropriate closure activities were properly and successfully implemented.
 Additional closure documentation will include the following:

-- Annual progress reports summarizing closure progress and projected closure activities; - Notification of completion of closure will be finalized within 60 days of the actual closure completion date.
+- Annual progress reports summarizing closure progress and projected closure activities; - Notification of completion of closure will be finalized and placed in the Operating Record within 30 days of the actual closure completion date. - SPS must also comply with the closure recordkeeping requirements [257.105(i)],

-The closure notices and progress reports will be placed in SPS's Operating Record, sent to the Director of Missouri Department of Natural Resources (MDNR) before close of business on the required compliance date and placed on SPS's CCR public website within 30 days of placing said information in the Operating Record.
+The closure notices and progress reports will be placed in SPS's Operating Record, sent to the Director of Missouri Department of Natural Resources (MDNR) before the close of business on the required compliance date and placed on SPS's CCR public website within 30 days of placing said information in the Operating Record.